santiment/academy/src/docs/sandata/metrics/nvt-ratio/index.md

 ---
-title: Sangraphs - NVT Ratio
+title: Sandata - NVT Ratio
 author: Santiment Team
 ---

-*This metric can be found on the* [*`Ethereum & ERC20 MVRV` page*](https://data.santiment.net/d/4BpXRALik/05-ethereum-and-erc20-mvrv?orgId=1) *in Sangraphs, along with the MVRV metric which is described in* [*this article*](/sandata/metrics/mvrv-ratio)*.*
+*This metric can be found on the* [*`Ethereum & ERC20 MVRV` page*](https://data.santiment.net/d/4BpXRALik/05-ethereum-and-erc20-mvrv?orgId=1) *in Sandata, along with the MVRV metric which is described in* [*this article*](/sandata/metrics/mvrv-ratio)*.*

 The `Network Value-to-Transaction` (NVT) ratio is an asset valuation